2010–11 Carolina Hurricanes season: Draft picks

-The 2010 NHL Entry Draft was held in Los Angeles • California.
+The 2010 NHL entry draft was held in Los Angeles • California.

 Farm teams

 American Hockey League

-The Charlotte Checkers are the Hurricanes' American Hockey League affiliate for the 2010–11 AHL season.
+The Charlotte Checkers were the Hurricanes' American Hockey League affiliate for the 2010–11 AHL season.
 The Checkers' ECHL franchise was folded and the Albany River Rats relocated to Charlotte as a replacement.
 The strategic partnership was designed to reduce travel costs and increase support for the organization across the state.

 ECHL

 The Florida Everblades are the Hurricanes ECHL affiliate.